Where Does the Cloud Market Stand?

 Security Measures

 Both Azure and Alibaba Cloud do have an extensive suite of security measures on their respective platforms.
 As an additional hurdle for potential data thieves, both do utilize advanced encryption methods and storage vaults, keeping any data protected whether it is being transferred or stored.
 Both also have functionality for multi-factor authentication to prevent data theft if a user’s credentials have been compromised.
-The primary difference between either service in this regard is that Alibaba’s Cloud uses a Resource Access Management system where Microsoft uses the Active Directory model.
+The primary difference between either service in this regard is that Alibaba’s Cloud uses a Resource Access Management system, whereas Microsoft uses the Active Directory model.

 Pricing